 All those details were true.
 Still, a hardliner judge would not have been swayed by that information.
 My judge was.
 He reduced the charge to a speeding violation.

 Had I gotten convicted of reckless driving, my license would have been suspended.
 As a result, I probably would not have gotten the job that brought much-needed stability to my life.
 To this day, I believe the circumstances worked out as they did because I made a decision to tell the truth.
-Noticing that, the cosmic sorting hat made adjustments accordingly.
+Noticing that, perhaps the cosmic sorting hat made adjustments accordingly.

 The Mysterious Stranger illustration – N. C. Wyeth, 1916